hgstp/gofedr/README.md

-Goodness of fit test for elliptical copulas - some R code
+Goodness of fit test for elliptical copulas